These are the best CPUs you can buy in 2022

 |Processor Technology:||TSMC 7nm FinFET|

-AMD’s Ryzen 5 5600X is our pick for the best overall CPU you can buy right now.
-It’s in fact, one of the best processors in AMD’s 5000 series based on the Zen 3 architecture.
+Intel’s new Core i5-12600K may have taken the lead over AMD in the best CPU race, but there’s no denying the Ryzen 5 5600X is one of the best CPUs you can buy.
+It’s still arguably one of the best processors in AMD’s 5000 series based on the Zen 3 architecture.
 This remarkable CPU offers reliable performance in both gaming as well as other application workloads.
 At $299, it justifies the $50 premium over its last-gen counterpart by offering a huge performance increase in both single and multi-threaded applications.

 The Ryzen 5 5600X brings six cores and twelve threads to the mid-range CPU battle.
 Additionally, the Ryzen 5 5600X brings other improvements to the table including a highly optimized boosting algorithm, improved memory overclocking, revamped cache topology, and more.
 The AMD Ryzen 5 5600X has a base clock of 3.7GHz and a boost clock of 4.6 GHz.
 Pair it with the right motherboard and a potent cooling solution, and you can expect a higher short-term boost in clock speeds.
 The 65W TDP allows it to run both cooler and quieter compared to other processors in its class.
 For reference, the last-gen Ryzen 5 3600X had 95W TDP.
 Even the competing Intel CPU in its class has a higher TDP.